jhass/configurate/README.md

 ## Shipped providers

-### Configurate::Provider::Base

-A convenience base class changing the interface for implementers.
-It provides a basic `#lookup` method which just passes all parameters through to `#lookup_path`.
-The result of `#lookup_path` is returned, unless it's `nil` then `Configurate::SettingNotFoundError` is raised.
-Subclasses are expected to implement `#lookup_path`.
-Do not use this class directly as a provider!

 ### Configurate::Provider::Env

 This class transforms a query string into a name for a environment variable and looks up this variable then.